marcdotson/data-5600/notes/notes.md

 - Mathematics, Statistics, Economics; Computer Science, AI, Machine Learning; and Data Analytics
+- This fractured history is a reason why there are is so much terminology to keep track of
 - What is regression and ML?
 What is the relationship and overlap?
+- Data analytics vs. data mining vs. data science (PML p.
+27-28)
 - Supervised vs. unsupervised vs. reinforcement learning
 - Supervised learning is learning a mapping function from inputs to outputs $f: X \rightarrow Y$